 - 1. The Protecting Agency(ies) involved in the boundary change will inform affected Jurisdictional Agencies of the proposed change early in the process. - 2.
 The Protecting Agency(ies) involved in the boundary change will produce a change package including the following documentation: - a.
 Description of boundary change - b.
 Reasons for boundary change - c.
 Any agreements developed in support of the boundary change - d.
 Spatial data representing the boundary change - e.
 Summary of effects on Jurisdictional Agencies - f.
-Summary of changes to the AOP, AIWFMP, or other plans or agreements made necessary by the boundary change. - 3.
-Approved and verified protection area boundary change packages will be submitted by the initiating Protecting Agency(ies) to AICC, the AFS Planners, and AFS GIS by March 1.
+Summary of changes to the Operating Plan, AIWFMP, or other plans or agreements made necessary by the boundary change. - 3.
+Approved and verified protection area boundary change packages will be submitted by the initiating Protecting Agency(ies) to AICC, the AFS Planners, and AFS GIS by March 1 to all three of the following inboxes: